-The Raine Study investigators bring expertise from 14 Special Interest Groups (SIGs) which are aligned to life-course framework covering multidisciplinary expertise and multiple time points.
+The Raine Study investigators bring expertise from 14 Special Interest Groups (SIGs) which are aligned to a life-course framework covering multidisciplinary expertise and multiple time points.

 There is also a cohort methods SIG to support the quality and efficiency of analyses.